spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 6. Optionally, you can enable the checkbox to start the VM automatically after creation.

-7. Click the **Next** button, which display the YAML file.
-Tool tip help is available when you hover over lines in the file.
+7. Click the **Next** button, which displays the YAML file.
+Tooltip help is available when you hover over lines in the file.

 8. Review the YAML file and click the **Next** button when you are done.